 Step 2: Wear gloves.

 Pigment-rich purple shampoos can stain your hands and nails if you’re not careful.
 If you have somewhere important to be in later in the day, you might want to wear a pair of hand gloves to avoid unsightly stains.

 Step 3: Apply your purple shampoo.

 Now that your hair is clean and your hair cuticles are open, you are in a prime spot to receive color deposits from your purple shampoo.
 Apply a generous amount all over your hair, paying particular attention to parts that need the most toning.

-Each brand comes with its own usage instructions.
+Each brand comes with its usage instructions.
 Leave the shampoo on your hair for as long as the instructions tell you to (or follow our guide above!).
-As a general rule, the longer you leave it on, the more intense the toning effect will be.
+Generally, the longer you leave it on, the more intense the toning effect will be.